Hindu Predictive Astrology Chapter 31: Mundane Astrology - A Modern Guide

 B.V.
 Raman, Chapter XXXI

-For students wishing to practice mundane astrology, Raman recommends the following systematic approach:
+For students wishing to practice mundane astrology, Raman recommends the following systematic approach.
+Mundane astrology is, by his own admission, "a very difficult and useful branch" and the student "must be careful in venturing predictions."

 2. Track Current Transits: Monitor slow-moving planets (Jupiter and Saturn especially) as they transit through different signs.
 Note which countries are governed by those signs and watch for corresponding developments in international news.